abarker/abarker.github.io/content/understanding_python_imports.rst

 listed above have some side-effects which need to be taken into account.

 Property 3 means that the package the script is inside of is not automatically imported when the script runs.
+To import modules from the package the script can only use non-dotted absolute imports (based on Property 1).
+This only works correctly in simple cases where the imported modules are essentialy standalone modules themselves.
 Even if the script itself imports the full package in the usual way the running script is still not correctly set up as a module of the package.
-The script can only use non-dotted absolute imports, based on Property 1.
-This only works correctly in simple cases where the imported modules are essentialy standalone modules themselves.

-If the script explicitly imports its containing package then dotted absolute imports from the package can work.
-But the script module itself should not be imported by any other module in the package since it is cached as the `__main__` module by property 2 and a double import will result.
+If the script does explicitly import its containing package then dotted absolute imports from the package will work.
+But the script module itself should never be imported by any other module in the package since it is cached as the `__main__` module by Property 2 and a double import will result.

 To get around these problems and correctly run scripts inside packages what is needed is a way to automatically import the containing package and then run the